 Slack recorded in January 1945 using singer Liza Morrow, who was brought in at the last minute.
 Soon after, he disbanded due to a dispute with his manager, Joe Glaser.
 Slack decried the lack of bookings offered to his band and wanted out of his contract.
 He remained inactive for most of 1945, putting together a small combo near the end of the year.
 In early 1946, he reunited with Morse in the studio.

 In mid-1946, Slack assembled a new orchestra which debuted in San Diego during June with Garry Stevens and Dottie Ann Dare as vocalists.
 The new band toured the country.
 Stevens was gone by October, with Al Hendrickson singing that month.
 Morse toured with the band near the end of the year.
-Slack disbanded at some point before May 1947, when he organized a new seven-piece combo.
-In April 1948, he had an eight-piece combo with a girl singer.
-The following month, he organized a new fifteen-piece band.
-Charlotte Blackburn was vocalist later that year when the orchestra went into the studio.
+Slack disbanded at some point before May 1947, when he organized a new seven-piece combo, with vocalists John Legardy and Charlotte Blackburn.
+In April 1948, he had an eight-piece combo with Blackburn as girl singer.
+The following month, he organized a new fifteen-piece band which recorded later that year, again with Blackburn as vocalist.

 Later Career